xmanjotx/uni/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-## Deploy on Vercel
+## Deploy on Cloudflare Pages

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+This project is configured for deployment on Cloudflare Pages.
+See the cloudflare-pages.md file for detailed deployment instructions.